tatianegercina/FinTech/01-Lesson-Plans/20-Solidity/1/LessonPlan.md

 ### 10. Instructor Do: Contextualizing Solidity (15 min)

-In this exercise, the instructor will explain to the students that Solidity is a statically typed language and that it runs inside the Ethereum Virtual Machine (EVM) in a sandbox.
+In this exercise, the instructor will explain to students that Solidity is a statically typed language and that it runs inside the Ethereum Virtual Machine (EVM) in a sandbox.

-* Solidity is the language of smart contracts used by Ethereum, as well as Ethereum-compatible blockchains like IBM's Hyperledger Fabric and Burrow, JPMorgan Chase's Quorum, Ethereum Classic, and last, but not least, Counterparty which extends Bitcoin to support the EVM.
+* Solidity is the language of smart contracts used by Ethereum, as well as Ethereum-compatible blockchains like IBM's Hyperledger Fabric and Burrow, JPMorgan Chase's Quorum, Ethereum Classic, and last, but not least, Counterparty, which extends Bitcoin to support the EVM.

 * Solidity is a statically typed language, so it will also help you understand other statically typed languages you may have heard of, like C, C++, Go, Java, Rust, and many more.